 Coordinators: A. Oberweis, H. Schmeck, D. Seese, R. Studer, S. Tai Part of the modules: Semantic Knowledge Management (p.
-61)[IW3INAIFB2]
+59)[IW3INAIFB2]

-ECTS Credits
+Hours per week

-4 Hours per week
+Winter / Summer Term

-Winter / Summer Term de Instruction language
+de

 The assessment of this course are practical work, presentations and a written seminar thesis according to §4(2), 3 of the examination regulation.
 Practical work, presentations and a written thesis are weighted according to the course.